pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Introduction

-Organic marketing is the foundation of sustainable growth for the Legacy Codexâ€”the systematic approach to attracting customers through valuable content, strategic SEO, engaged social media presence, and automated email nurturing.
+Organic marketing is the foundation of sustainable growth for the Legacy Codex—the systematic approach to attracting customers through valuable content, strategic SEO, engaged social media presence, and automated email nurturing.
 Unlike paid advertising that stops working when you stop paying, organic marketing builds assets that compound over time: ranking content that drives traffic for years, email lists that generate revenue on autopilot, and social media communities that amplify your message.

 This chapter provides a comprehensive guide to mastering organic marketing across all your business entities.
 You'll learn how to dominate search results through strategic SEO, build a content marketing machine that produces valuable content at scale, create social media systems that engage audiences and drive traffic, and implement email marketing automation that nurtures leads into customers while building long-term relationships.

 The organic marketing mastery approach means treating marketing not as a cost center, but as an asset-building activity.
-Every blog post, every social media post, every email builds your marketing assetsâ€”search rankings, email subscribers, social media followers, and brand recognitionâ€”that continue generating value long after the initial effort.
+Every blog post, every social media post, every email builds your marketing assets—search rankings, email subscribers, social media followers, and brand recognition—that continue generating value long after the initial effort.

 Through this chapter, you will:
 - Master SEO strategies that dominate search results for your target keywords